Everglades High School: Everglades Legacy Choir

-Established in 2004 and, as of 2015, under the direction of Elvin Negron, the multi-award-winning choir has been recognised as one of the nation's best public/non-magnet school choirs.
+Established in 2004, and under the direction of Elvin Negron as of 2015, the multi-award-winning choir has been recognized as one of the nation's best public/non-magnet school choirs.
 Also having won multiple out-of-state competitions and being featured in numerous televised events, the choir performed in the singing of the national anthem at the 2014 Miami Heat vs. Cleveland Cavaliers Christmas game.

-For many years the choir has been a regular participant of the Merrick Festival Caroling Competition at Coral Cables, in most occasions being placed as a Grand Champion or Runners-up.
-In a few instances the choir has tied as a Grand Champion with the well renowned Cuda Chorus from Coral Reef Senior High School, a long-time respected and friendly rival of the choir.
+For many years the choir has been a regular participant of the Merrick Festival Caroling Competition at Coral Gables, in most occasions being placed as a Grand Champion or a runner-up.
+In a few instances, the choir has tied as a Grand Champion with the well-renowned Cuda Chorus from Coral Reef Senior High School, a long-time respected and friendly rival of the choir.

-Since its inception the choir has consistently achieved in gaining 'Superior' ratings in their Music Performance Assessments both District and State level, exclusively having performed at the FMEA President's Concert in two separate occasions.
+Since its inception the choir has consistently achieved in gaining “Superior” ratings in their Music Performance Assessments at both the district and the state level, exclusively having performed at the FMEA President's Concert in two separate occasions.

 In 2015, Everglades Legacy Vocal Ensemble was awarded as a Choir of Distinction at the 2015 MPA State Assessment.
 Likewise, Everglades Legacy Men's Choir was nominated for the Choir of Distinction award.